 Implementation started in May 2013 based on the first requirements assessment captured in the Scrum backlog (the mini project has adopted the Scrum agile project management methodology).

-The overall product is split in 4 distinct subsystems: Sync Services, Compute Engine, Web API and WebUI.
+In our design we decided to split the overall product in 4 distinct subsystems: Sync Services, Compute Engine, Web API and WebUI.
 Currently we are in the middle of the “Implementation” phase and the following set of high level features have already been implemented:

 [Sync Services] Retrieve POEM profiles from POEM Service